-3. The SENCO (Claire Luck) & the Acting SENCO (Charlotte Neal)
+3. The SENCO (Claire Luck)

 The SENCo is a member of the Leadership Team within the school.
 The SENCo, in collaboration with the Headteacher and Governing Body, plays a key role in determining the strategic development of the SEND policy and provision in the school, in order to raise the achievement of children with SEND.